Abiatm/Bike-Sale_Report/README.md

 1. From the analysis it shows that the higher the income  from both gender the possibility of bikes purchase
 2. The smaller the distance the possibility of bike purchase.
 3. Middle age adult with age bracket of “40-64” has highest purchase of bike.
-4            Home owners has high chances off bike purchase.
+4. Home owners has high chances of bike purchase.

 ### Recommendations
 Based on the obtained results from the analysis, the following recommendations are made: